convio/luminateExtend/README.md

  * The value for `contentType` is set to the value of the enctype attribute if defined.
  * Any query strings included in the form action are passed as `data`.
  * The form's ID is passed as the value for `form`, and if the form has no ID, one is added.
- * The value for `requestType` is determined by the form method.
  * The value for `useHTTP` is determined by the protocol of the form action, or if the form action is relative, by the protocol of the requesting page.
  * The values for `callback` and `requiresAuth` are set using an HTML5 data- attribute, data-luminateApi.